Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 Healthy and Tasty

-Black chana flour and jaggery balls (unde) are very nutritious: they are rich in iron, protein, and other essential nutrients.
+Whole chickpea flour jaggery balls (idi kadale hittu bella unde) are very nutritious: they are rich in iron, protein, and other essential nutrients.
 In terms of texture and flavor, they are moderately chewy, mildly sweet, and delicious.

-The recipe calls for black chickpea flour, jaggery, ghee, cashew nuts, copra, and cardamom powder.
+The recipe calls for whole chickpea flour, jaggery, ghee, cashew nuts, copra, and cardamom powder.
 You can eat these balls cold.
 Store the remaining balls in an airtight container for up to 20 to 25 days.
-Eat an unde daily for good health!
+Eat this nutritious ball daily for good health!

 |Prep time||Cook time||Ready in||Yields|